-In almost every branch of mathematics, when considering a category of mathematical objects with a particular structure, the maps between the objects that preserve this structure (morphisms) play a crucial role.
+In almost every branch of mathematics, when considering a category of mathematical objects with a particular structure, the maps between objects that preserve this structure (morphisms) play a crucial role.
 For groups and rings we have homomorphisms, for vector spaces we have linear transformations, and for topological spaces we have continuous functions.
-For elliptic curves the structure-preserving maps are called isogenies; a thorough understanding of isogenies will allow us to answer all of the questions above.1
+For elliptic curves (and more generally, abelian varieties), the structure-preserving maps are called isogenies.